Quantum differential equation solvers: limitations and fast-forwarding: Fast-forwarding

 \subsection{Application: parabolic PDEs}

 We apply our fast-forwarded algorithms for coefficient matrices with known eigenvalues and eigenstates to solving various high-dimensional evolutionary PDEs of parabolic type.
+We remark that our fast-forwarded algorithms can also be applied to other types of evolutionary PDEs such as hyperbolic ones and high-order ones.
+We present more applications in~\cref{app:application_PDEs}.

 A standard approach for solving evolutionary PDEs is the method of lines: we first discretize all the spatial variables and transform the PDE to an ODE, then apply ODE solvers to obtain numerical solutions.
 The key observation is that many classes of PDEs involve the spatial divergence and Laplacian operators, which, after suitable spatial discretization, can be simultaneously diagonalized under the Fourier basis and the eigenvalues have closed-form expressions.
 This enables fast-forwarding.

 We consider PDEs with time variable $t \in [0,T]$ and spatial variable $x = (x_0,\cdots,x_{d-1}) \in [0,1]^d$.
 We impose periodic boundary conditions on each spatial dimension.
 The gradient operator is defined as